I Was Injured When I Fell In The Bathroom. Do I Have a Case?

 I’ve handled all manner of claims involving slips, trips and falls in commercial establishments.

 These types of cases can be difficult to prove, to the extent that many lawyers don’t handle these types of cases.
 Frequently, the business owners defend on the ground that the had “no notice” of any unsafe condition, and are therefore not responsible.
 The law in this area provides that a landowner is generally responsible for hazards about which they know, or, that they should have uncovered, via reasonable inspection.
+The contention that often is that in a fast moving, or emergency situation, there is not notice, so no liability.
 This second prong is frequently overlooked by the courts.
-If you’ve sustained injury do to a fall in a commercial establishment, I Attorney Eric T. Kirk would urge you to contact an experienced personal injury attorney to discuss how these rules apply to your factual situation.
+If you’ve sustained injury due to a fall in a commercial establishment, I Attorney Eric T. Kirk would urge you to contact an experienced personal injury attorney to discuss how these rules apply to your factual situation.

 I offer a free case analysis, evaluation and strategy planning meeting to my clients.
 Contact me today to schedule a session.
 410 591 2835.